What the crowd is doing and therefore will lose us money.

-The risk of the trade represents £100, for example.
-As I enter the trade I mentally add the £100 to our account.
+The risk and target of the trade represent £100, for example.
+As we (the crowd) enter the trade, we mentally add the £100 to our account.
 It belongs to us.
-I’ve spent the time finding the entry, therefore, the planned result (i.e. the winnings) belongs to us.
+It’s now our money, and we manage the trade accordingly – with fear.

 Discount the risk value of a trade once entered.
 It’s gone.
 Our actual account is our total less the risk of our open position.

 Our goal of not losing money does not include the planned result of this trade.
 We don’t exit the trade because of fear because we have accepted the risk.